Lectures and Details (Winter 2026)

 • design Software Design

-• coding Productivity at Scale
+• coding Productivity and AI at Scale

 A culminating assignment involves making a contribution to an open source project: identifying an issue, understanding the local development process, and then actually fixing a bug or adding a feature, with extra credit awarded if your contribution is merged into the project.

 The expected workload for this class is "moderate" — one notch harder than UI Design, but two notches easier than Operating Systems.
+The workload is primarily reading rather than writing code manually.

 Advice From Former Students